prisma-capacity/spring-cqs/README.md

 it makes sense to log attempted command executions (regardless of their outcome, may it be success or any kind of failure).
 The aspect will take care of that automatically.

-When logging command executions, an extra attribute is added to the Log-Event with the name of 'command' and the value is the so-called LogString of the command.
+When logging command executions, an extra attribute is added to the Log-Event with the name of 'cqs.command' and the value is the so-called LogString of the command.
 By default this is generated reflectively as a best-effort similar to a toString implementation.
 As it makes sense to exclude certain fields from logging (for GDPR reasons for example) you can annotate fields of your Commands using '@LogExclude' in order to skip those when rendering a command for logging.

+Also, if your using returning Command handlers, the result will be added as 'cqs.result' with the same rules as for the command.

 Failures will go to WARN loglevel while success go to INFO.